Training Tracks

 Objective:

-• To prepare interested Harvard Dermatology residents to become leaders in the dermatologic health of disadvantaged and vulnerable populations
+• To prepare Harvard Dermatology residents to become leaders in healthcare access, health policy, and dermatologic care delivery, particularly for medically underserved populations.

-• Interested residents must apply for the fellowship and the graduate school of choice by December of PGY-3 year, and be accepted into the program
+• Interested residents must apply for the fellowship and graduate school of choice by December of PGY-3 year and be accepted into the program.

 • 2 years of dermatology training followed by

-• 1 year as Commonwealth fellow supplemented by weekly continuity clinic followed by
+• 1 year as a Commonwealth Fund Fellow, supplemented by a weekly continuity clinic, followed by

-• 3 months of equity focused dermatology training
+• 3 months of dermatology training focused on healthcare access and health policy

-In addition to the formal Equity Track, in 2021 we launched the Harvard Dermatology Equity Community.
-This group brings together residents and faculty from across the Harvard dermatology system who are passionate about work in the health equity space.
+In addition to the Health Policy Leadership Track, we launched the Harvard Dermatology Health Policy and Advocacy Community.
+This group brings together residents and faculty from across the Harvard Dermatology system who are passionate about expanding access to dermatologic care and improving healthcare delivery systems.

 The Individualized Career Development Track